fullybaked/CakeS3/README.md

 ## Changelog

+**Version 0.5 - 7th May 2013 BACKWARDS INCOMPATIBLE CHANGES**

+* Brought the component code in line with PSR coding standards (which means all method names have changed to camelCase)

 **Version 0.4 - 14th November 2012**

-* put_object method modified to accept MIME type parameter
+* putObject method modified to accept MIME type parameter

 **Version 0.3 - 17th October 2012**